What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Under 40$ [Check The Latest Price]

-All right, wait a second, great sound, impressive playtime, totally waterproof… for less than 40 bucks?
+All right, wait for a second, great sound, impressive playtime, totally waterproof… for less than 40 bucks?
 This sounds too good to be true, but it is!
-The Boltune are probably the best cheap wireless earbuds for cycling and all sports in general.
+The Boltune is probably the best cheap wireless earbuds for cycling and all sports in general.

-They feature a Bluetooth V5.0 with ensures fast pairing and transmission speed, stable connectivity with no signal loss or music dropouts, and a range of up to 50ft away, even with walls in-between.
+They feature Bluetooth V5.0 which ensures fast pairing and transmission speed, stable connectivity with no signal loss or music dropouts, and a range of up to 50ft away, even with walls in-between.

 The music quality is breathtaking for the price and the sound signature delivers immersive sound, putting you at the center of the stage.

-They feature a Bluetooth V5.0 massively reduce the level of power consumption, so you can get 6 hours of playtime.
+They feature a Bluetooth V5.0 that massively reduces the level of power consumption, so you can get 6 hours of playtime.
 34 hours with the charging box and realistic music for several days.

 The compact and lightweight magnetic charging case holds 34 hours of charge, which added to the 6h life of the Boltune earbuds reaches an impressive 40h playtime.
 Type-C USB 3.
-1 connector transfer speed is up to 10 Gbps and charges fully in 90 minutes Moreover
+1 connector transfer speed is up to 10 Gbps and charges fully in 90 minutes.

-The Boltune True Wireless are IPX7 waterproof, can be used under the shower and even rinsed with water, no problem.
+The Boltune True Wireless is IPX7 waterproof, can be used under the shower, and even be rinsed with water, with no problem.

-The biggest downside, besides a poorish phone-call quality, is the absence of any ambient mode to let you listen to the surrounding.
-Your best bet to make them safe is to use one at a time, or at very low volume.
+The biggest downside, besides poor phone-call quality, is the absence of any ambient mode to let you listen to the surroundings.
+Your best bet to make them safe is to use one at a time, or at very low volume – they are a great choice for indoor cycling though.

 Specs: